Using an MRS Client on Nodes Outside a Cluster

 After a client is installed, you can use the client on a node outside an MRS cluster on the public cloud.

 If the client has been installed on the node outside the MRS cluster but must be updated, update the client using the same account that is used to install the client, for example, the root account.

 - An ECS has been prepared.
-The CPU architecture of the ECS must be the same as that of the MRS cluster node.
-For details about the host OS and version, see Table 1.
+For details about the OS and its version of the ECS, see Table 1.
+For clusters of MRS 2.x or earlier, the CPU architecture of the ECS must be the same as that of the MRS cluster node.
+For MRS 3.x or later, the MRS client is compatible with both of the following CPU architectures.

 Table 1 Reference list

 - Available: Euler OS 2.3